sweetlove56/groestlcoin/doc/fuzzing.md

 # OSS-Fuzz

-Bitcoin Core participates in Google's [OSS-Fuzz](https://github.com/google/oss-fuzz/tree/master/projects/bitcoin-core) program, which includes a dashboard of [publicly disclosed vulnerabilities](https://bugs.chromium.org/p/oss-fuzz/issues/list?q=bitcoin-core).
+Groestlcoin Core participates in Google's [OSS-Fuzz](https://github.com/google/oss-fuzz/tree/master/projects/bitcoin-core) program, which includes a dashboard of [publicly disclosed vulnerabilities](https://bugs.chromium.org/p/oss-fuzz/issues/list?q=bitcoin-core).
 Generally, we try to disclose vulnerabilities as soon as possible after they are fixed to give users the knowledge they need to be protected.
-However, because Bitcoin is a live P2P network, and not just standalone local software, we might not fully disclose every issue within Google's standard [90-day disclosure window](https://google.github.io/oss-fuzz/getting-started/bug-disclosure-guidelines/) if a partial or delayed disclosure is important to protect users or the
+However, because Groestlcoin is a live P2P network, and not just standalone local software, we might not fully disclose every issue within Google's standard [90-day disclosure window](https://google.github.io/oss-fuzz/getting-started/bug-disclosure-guidelines/) if a partial or delayed disclosure is important to protect users or the